The Top 8 Professional Reads for Educators as voted by you for your Summer reading list!

 We had 276 book suggestions from 163 educators from 15 different countries around the world, spanning several continents and every corner of the globe.
 I know you are going to love this list and be totally inspired by it.

 Summer is here (for those in the Northern Hemisphere).
 If you are like most educators, this is your time to rest, relax and for many, delve into some professional reading and learn about all those exciting strategies and resources that will reinvigorate learning in your classroom and school when you return after the break.

 In ‘The Innovators Mindset‘, George Couros encourages teachers and administrators to empower their learners to wonder, to explore—and to become forward-thinking leaders.
 If we want innovative students, we need innovative educators.
 In other words, innovation begins with you.
 Ultimately, innovation is not about a skill set but about mindset.
-There is a reason why this is your number 1 book (AGAIN).
+There is a reason why this is your number 1 book (AGAIN – 3rd year in a row!!!).
 Get your copy today and make the most of your summer vacation!